Dr Barrie Shannon

 Eligible to supervise Masters and PhD (as Co-Supervisor) - email supervisor to discuss availability.

-Barrie is also pursuing research on LGBTQ+ students experiences following alternative entry pathways into university with enabling programs, and is a member of a multi-institutional research team on LGBTQ+ mental health with the support of a Medical Research Future Fund (MRFF) grant.
+Barrie has a parallel research agenda that investigates LGBTQ+ students experiences in enabling programs, leading a collaboration with researchers and educators around Australia.
+He is also a member of a multi-institutional research team on LGBTQ+ mental health with the support of a Medical Research Future Fund (MRFF) grant.

 | Date | Position | Institution name |